MichaelShaw/jam/README.md

 - Make launch application return a result and try! (we'd have to translate errors)
 - Put color on a diet, [u8; 4]?
 I like being able to brighten though .... :-/ hrm

-- Invert control of our renderer.
-Make it a thing you can call, rather than something that calls you.
 - Shorthand for building texture atlas/regions.